 Step 3.
 Write a section on required resources

-This section describes all of the resources needed to complete the testing, including hardware, software, testing tools, and staff.
+This section describes the resources needed to complete the testing, including hardware, software, testing tools, and staff.

-- When accounting for your staff, make sure to detail the responsibilities required of each member and the training needed to execute those responsibilities.
+- When accounting for your staff, detail the responsibilities required of each member and the training needed to execute those responsibilities.

 - Make sure to document the exact specifications of hardware and software.